-4.4.2.1.5 ZONE 5: URBAN CONSERVATION ZONE
+5.7.2.1.5 ZONE 5: URBAN CONSERVATION ZONE

-MAP 32: ZONE 5: URBAN CONSERVATION ZONE
+MAP 30: ZONE 5: URBAN CONSERVATION ZONE

-TABLE 61: URBAN CONSERVATION ZONE INTENTION AND ZONE ATTRIBUTES
+TABLE 53: URBAN CONSERVATION ZONE INTENTION AND ZONE ATTRIBUTES ш n ٠ 0 п ti T

 The urban conservation zone is intended to map sensitive environments, ecosystem components, and ecosystem services within urban areas.
 These environments may be exposed to development pressures and could be lost if not protected.
 The aim of the zone is to promote the protection and conservation of irreplaceable and valuable resources.
 The urban conservation zone also intends to encourage sustainable resource use.